SLB

-Schlumberger (/fr/), doing business as SLB, is a global multinational oilfield services company.
-Founded in France in 1926, the company is now incorporated as Schlumberger NV in Willemstad, Curaçao, with principal executive offices in Houston, Texas.
+SLB, formerly known as Schlumberger (/fr/), is a multinational oilfield services company.
+Founded in France in 1926, the company is now incorporated as SLB N.V. in Willemstad, Curaçao, with principal executive offices in four cities: Paris, France; Houston, Texas, United States; London, UK; and The Hague, Netherlands.
 As of 2022, it is both the world's largest offshore drilling company and the world's largest offshore drilling contractor by revenue.

-Also known as Schlumberger Limited, the company trades on the New York Stock Exchange, Euronext Paris, the London Stock Exchange and SIX Swiss Exchange.
-In 2022, the Forbes Global 2000 ranked Schlumberger the 349th largest company in the world.
+Also known as SLB Limited, the company trades on the New York Stock Exchange and formerly traded on Euronext Paris, the London Stock Exchange and SIX Swiss Exchange.
+In 2022, the Forbes Global 2000 ranked SLB the 349th largest company in the world.